East Asia Program Research Travel Grants

 - Korea Travel Grant

 EAP does not run an independent travel/field research grant application process.
 Applicants only have to fill out one online application.
 To be considered for EAP funding sources, please select "East Asia Program" under the "Reviewing Program" portion of the application.
+Also, please complete an EAP Travel Budget form and copy-paste the information into the end of your application's Full Project Proposal field.

 The Travel Grant application process typically opens in mid-November of each year and closes mid-February.
 Funds are dispersed beginning in the following May, depending on expected travel dates.